m8than/CoreFramework/README.md

 # CoreFramework
-Simple MVC framework built for speed
+Simple MVC framework built for speed and security